queuebitt/queuebitt.github.io/shadow-resist.md

 This set of gear, combined with the [MD/Ruin talent build](https://classic.wowhead.com/talent-calc/warlock/-234035010250005-50502051020001) and buffs, will get a warlock to 315 shadow resistance.
 It can be put together on the cheap with guild dungeon runs.
 It also keeps the Nemesis 3-piece bonus intact for better threat.

+Your own set may vary, which is fine.
+The goal is to reach 170 SR with gear and enchants.
+But spell hit, damage (for threat), and health are also important.
+Resistance cap doesn't work if the boss gets off of the tanking warlock.
+Or the tanking warlock dies.

 *   [Nemesis Skullcap](https://classic.wowhead.com/item=16929/nemesis-skullcap) (10) - Onyxia
 *   [Felheart Shoulder Pads](https://classic.wowhead.com/item=16807/felheart-shoulder-pads) (7) - Baron Geddon
     *   [Shadow Mantle of the Dawn](https://classic.wowhead.com/item=18173/shadow-mantle-of-the-dawn) (5) - Revered with Argent Dawn